-Given that this is a three-pronged strategy, it will be necessary for such research to focus on evidence and actively counter pre-existing assumptions about what causes offending and what strategies should be promoted to reduce offending.
-There is also a need to be aware of the potential harms that gendered dialogues cause for victims and society alike (see e.g., Douglass et al., 2020; Damiris et al., 2021) and should build upon our current understanding of how and why factors such as attractiveness (Vrij & Firmin, 2001) affect perceptions and decision-making in the CJS.
+Given that this is a three-pronged strategy, it will be necessary for such research to avoid pre-existing assumptions about offending aetiology and effective treatment.
+Awareness is also needed of the potential harms that gendered dialogues cause for victims and society alike (see e.g., Douglass et al., 2020; Damiris et al., 2021) and we should build upon our current understanding of how and why factors such as attractiveness (Vrij & Firmin, 2001) affect perceptions and decision-making in the CJS.
 This research should be assisted by better trained and supported CJ professionals, particularly in rape and serious sexual offence investigations (Rape Crisis, 2020).
 While doing so, to aid efforts to reform our cultural dialogue, future research must be mindful of cultural context, given evidence that media reports differ significantly by country (Grøndahl et al., 2021), meaning that cross-national conclusions may be inappropriate.

 Failure to change the existing popular narratives and populist laws, which exacerbate existing structural inequalities, in an era of heightened awareness of the prevalence of sexual victimisation, will continue to have catastrophic individual and societal effects.
 This would be an injustice of major proportions.
 To address these narratives ‘monsters’ need to become ‘humans with problematic behaviour’ so that behaviours shrouded in stereotypes, myths and misconceptions can be better understood and managed.
 Changing the sex offender dialogue will help facilitate the necessary discussions, research, and policy revisions to respond to an ever-present societal problem.
 Whilst public health discussions seek to reframe the possibility of prevention as a response to sexual offending further debate surrounds the risk management strategies applied of this group.
 Discussions highlight that the “algorithmic episteme” of risk tools do not consider context or individual qualities and that ‘risk’ should be re-positioned to understand the sex offender as a human being in order to better support the process of change (McAlinden 2021:14).
-Again, this is further way of changing the sex offender dialogue, transforming “monstrous” concepts into ones of “humans with flaws”.
+Again, this is a further way of changing the sex offender dialogue, transforming “monstrous” concepts into ones of “humans with flaws”.

 References